klebgenomics/Kaptive/README.md

 ## Quick version (for the impatient)

 Kaptive needs the following input files to run (included in this repository):
-* A multi-record Genbank file with your known K loci (nucleotide sequences for each whole locus and protein sequences for their genes)
+* A multi-record Genbank file with your known loci (nucleotide sequences for each whole locus and protein sequences for their genes)
 * One or more assemblies in FASTA format

 Example command:

 `kaptive.py -a path/to/assemblies/*.fasta -k database.gbk -o output_directory/prefix`

-For each input assembly file, Kaptive will identify the closest known K locus type and report information about the corresponding locus genes.
+For each input assembly file, Kaptive will identify the closest known locus type and report information about the corresponding locus genes.

 It generates the following output files:
-* A FASTA file for each input assembly with the nucleotide sequences matching the closest K locus
+* A FASTA file for each input assembly with the nucleotide sequences matching the closest locus
 * A table summarising the results for all input assemblies

-Character codes in the output indicate problems with the K locus match:
+Character codes in the output indicate problems with the locus match:
 * `?` = the match was not in a single piece, possible due to a poor match or discontiguous assembly.
-* `-` = genes expected in the K locus were not found.
+* `-` = genes expected in the locus were not found.
-* `+` = extra genes were found in the K locus.
+* `+` = extra genes were found in the locus.
 * `*` = one or more expected genes was found but with low identity.